aarna-manjunath/eSim/IITB-FOSSEE2026-eSim-Submission-AarnaM/bug-04-kicad-library-conflicts.md

 ```

 ## Root Cause
-Even after successfully adding the KiCad 8.0 PPA with the correct GPG key (Bugs #02–#03), the PPA package itself (`kicad 8.0.9`) was compiled against Ubuntu 24.04's system libraries.
+Even after successfully adding the KiCad 8.0 PPA with the correct GPG key, the PPA package itself (`kicad 8.0.9`) was compiled against Ubuntu 24.04's system libraries.
 Ubuntu 25.04 ships with newer versions of those libraries that are not backward-compatible:

 | Library | Required by PPA | Available on Ubuntu 25.04 |
 |---|---|---|